 The trick is to have a ‘theme’, be it color, style, or ‘feel’ (festive, calming, etc.).
 Choose an overall color or color scheme, and carry it throughout the house.

 No. You do not have to paint every wall yellow.
 But if you do want to paint the walls, keep them in the same tone or shade family.
 Pull the rooms together with the same style and feel.
 If your look is vintage, then add vintage pieces to each room.

+A clean home is a welcoming home.
 I am not talking about spotless here.
 In spite of how you view your home, no one is going to go home and tell the world about the dust bunnies behind your refrigerator.
 However, a week’s worth of dirty dishes piled up in the sink is another matter.
-It can make your home feel less than welcoming and comfortable.
+It can make feel less than a comfortable and welcoming home.

 To the best of your ability, pick up, put away, and wipe down countertops.
 Give the bathrooms a once over at least once a day, and a good scrubbing once or twice a week.
 Learn to ‘dance’ with a broom each day, and the vacuum and mop at least two or three times a week.

 To keep your home clean, it helps to create a cleaning schedule.
 This not only makes sure you home stays clean, but can also save you time.

 A Welcoming Aroma